2025 New York City Democratic mayoral primary: Aftermath

 Mamdani's win was widely viewed as an upset victory over Cuomo, and emblematic of a struggle between left-wing and centrist factions of the Democratic Party following Democratic losses in the 2024 federal elections.
 Jerry Nadler, a Democrat representing parts of Manhattan in the House of Representatives, described the result as a "seismic election for the Democratic Party that I can only compare to Barack Obama's in 2008", and endorsed Mamdani.
-President Donald Trump, originally a resident of Queens, called the result "a big moment in the History of our Country" and said Mamdani was "on his way to becoming Mayor".
+President Donald Trump, originally a resident of Queens, called the result "a big moment in the History of our Country".

 The New York Times reported that the night following the primary, independent mayoral candidate Eric Adams met with a loose consortium of hedge fund managers, landlords, and cryptocurrency moguls who were "aghast" at the result and seeking a strategy to oppose Mamdani in the general election.
 CNBC reported that figures on Wall Street were "alarmed" and "depressed", while CNN reported that some in the luxury real estate market felt wary and cautious due to Mamdani's housing and tax policies.
 Conversely, labor unions including SEIU 32BJ and the New York State Nurses Association endorsed Mamdani in the week following the primary.

 Two days after the primary, sources close to Cuomo told CNN that he would remain in the race as an independent, which Cuomo confirmed several weeks later.
-Cuomo's brother Chris, whose efforts to defend Andrew against a sexual misconduct scandal led to his termination from CNN several years prior, gravely pronounced Mamdani an "open socialist" and declared the Democratic Party "dead".
+Cuomo's brother Chris, whose efforts to defend Andrew against a sexual misconduct scandal led to his termination from CNN several years prior, called Mamdani an "open socialist" and declared the Democratic Party "dead".
 The prospect of New York electing a Muslim mayor triggered various commentators, mostly conservative, to engage in Islamophobic attacks on Mamdani, tying him to jihad, burqas, sharia, and the 9/11 attacks.
 Trump and other Republican officials threatened to arrest or deport Mamdani if he won the election.